 Working from home may see a person with less than ideal conditions attempting to navigate their work requirements, and then the situation becomes worse.
-If you don’t have a suitable workstation to perform the tasks that need to be completed, you could make your hand condition worse, and the pain you feel will be more intense.
-If you can’t upgrade your workstation with the latest in ergonomic aids, you can take steps to help mitigate the pain you feel through the use of medical devices.
+If you lack a suitable workstation to perform the tasks that need to be completed, you could exacerbate your hand condition, leading to more intense pain.
+However, if you can’t upgrade your workstation with the latest in ergonomic aids, you can take steps to help mitigate the pain you feel through the use of medical devices.

 If your physician has prescribed a solution to help eliminate hand pain, where do you go to purchase such an aid to assist you in your daily work-related chores?
 The easy answer is Care-Med.
 We have medical devices you need to help correct problems and reduce hand pain with our top-shelf medical devices that are the industry’s best.

 Our staff is credential and certified to provide the equipment you need with their in-depth knowledge of the human body’s biomechanical movement.
 Their work is among the Greater Toronto Area’s best in class.
-At Care-Med, we would like to illuminate the causes of hand pain, and what can be done to reduce the suffering you feel at work, play or at rest.
+At Care-Med, we aim to shed light on the causes of hand pain and provide solutions to reduce the suffering you may experience at work, during play, or at rest.

 Your hand has many bones, joints, and tissues that connect to tendons, ligaments and nerves.
-The blood vessels in your hand can be injured or become inflamed, and a source of hand pain.
+Injury or inflammation of the blood vessels in your hand can be a source of hand pain.
 The wrist plays a role in the hand as it works with the hand to perform many functions that we often take for granted when using the hand and wrist.